 Services like the one I was placed in are intended to help people move on with their lives – and saving money is a big part of that.
 But, in my experience, the absence of money is the one constant in hostels.
 In a recent YMCA report, Delayed until Further Notice, over three quarters of those surveyed said that not being able to save for a housing deposit was likely to prevent them from moving on.
 Many hostel residents have jobs but, perplexingly, working more hours doesn’t help them save.

 Kevin, one of our first Fat Macy’s recruits, explained to me how that maddeningly nonsensical truth comes to be: Due to the extremely high cost of housing across London – including the temporary accommodation like the hostel that Kevin lives in – residents depend on housing benefit to afford their monthly rent.
 Those who are unemployed pay nothing; rent is entirely covered by housing benefit.

 Someone like Kevin gets £57.90 per week from Job Seeker’s Allowance.
 Working full time would get him more but his housing benefit would be cut commensurately.
 He’d be left with a similar amount each week to if he had never worked a single hour.
 The benefit system disincentivises work – ask anyone living in a London homeless hostel.

 Why would you work a 35-hour week just to end up with an extra few quid to show for it?
 As a result, nobody can save anything.
 The YMCA found that, for 78% of people in hostel accommodation, not being able to afford a deposit is a key reason preventing them from finding somewhere to move on.
 In homelessness there is a lot of talk about ‘pathways’.
 Early in my placement, I started imagining this clear, tangible pathway out of homelessness.
 Yet the more I explored, it became apparent that I wasn’t going to find this so-called pathway – or how anybody was supposed to get onto it.

 Every few times that I held sessions, someone new came along and they’d tell us about this great recipe their Mum used to cook, or about a dish their aunt made them when they were a kid.
 By working together in a kitchen, rather than sitting opposite each other in a clinical assessment room, people were much more willing to talk, to share stories and to open up about what was keeping them in the hostel.
 Almost every time, money and ‘the benefit trap’ came up.

 Fat Macy’s works with young Londoners living in temporary accommodation to provides a tangible pathway out of homelessness.
 Food is our vehicle – from supper clubs to catering and everything in between.
 We’ve spent a year cooking and trialling; hoping for the best, avoiding disasters and making it up as we go.
-At the end of it all, we’ve managed to create a small social enterprise.
+At the end of it all, we’ve managed to create a social enterprise.

 Here’s how it works: we recruit volunteers from our in-hostel training sessions and train them up for events.
 Our events are staffed almost exclusively by those living in hostels.
 We ask every trainee to sign up to volunteer 150 hours at our events – whether front of house, in the kitchen or as the humble pot wash.
 We then donate a percentage of the profits, equivalent to about £10 per hour, to our charity arm, which is a grant-giving trust fund.
 With every hour volunteered, the pot builds, until our trainees have reached their commitment of 150 hours.
 At this stage, we help them look for appropriate housing and, once everything’s in place, our charity grants the trainees enough money for a deposit, two forms of photo ID, a month’s travel card and some clothes for work.

-We’ve now hosted over sixty events and fed over a thousand people.
+In the first year we hosted over sixty events and fed over a thousand people.
 It’s undoubtedly been the hardest, most complicated thing I’ve ever done, but the feeling every time I go back into the hostel knowing that something, no matter how small, is changing for some of the residents is profound.